explodinggradients/ragas/docs/howtos/customizations/_run_config.md

-# RunConfig
+# Customize timeouts and rate limits

 The `RunConfig` allows you to pass in the run parameters to functions like `evaluate()` and `TestsetGenerator.generate()`.
-Depending on your LLM providers rate limits, SLAs and traffic, controlling these parameters can improve the speed and reliablility of Ragas runs.
+Depending on your LLM providers rate limits, SLAs and traffic, controlling these parameters can improve the speed and reliability and set failure tolerance of Ragas runs.

 How to configure the `RunConfig` in